openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 The ``wic`` command and the infrastructure it is based on is by definition incomplete.
 The purpose of the command is to allow the generation of customized images, and as such, was designed to be completely extensible through a plugin interface.
-See the "`Using the Wic PlugIn Interface <#wic-using-the-wic-plugin-interface>`__" section for information on these plugins.
+See the ":ref:`dev-manual/common-tasks:using the wic plugin interface`" section for information on these plugins.

 This section provides some background information on Wic, describes what